bainsy88/Ibm-Containers-Labs-Denmark/1-Intro-to-IBM-Containers-and-Docker.md

         Org:            IBM_Containers_Demo_Org
         Space:          IBM_Containers_Demo_Org

-3. If you have not previously used IBM Container service you need to set a namespace, this can be skipped if you have previously used the service.
+3. If you have not previously used the IBM Container service you need to set a namespace, this can be skipped if you have previously used the service.
         $ cf ic namespace set <ENTER_DESIRED_NAMESPACE>
         <DESIRED_NAMESPACE>